The public proof layer behind Taylor Sando's work on AI-agent control planes, Sitelayer, and research-driven system design.

 Public systems and experiments that show the range of the lab.
 They are supporting proof, not the main consulting offer.

-Current attention and overlay work across a monitor-focus service, world-model editor, X11 HUD experiments, and desktop attention services.
+Current attention, overlay, and learning-surface work across a monitor-focus service, world-model editor, X11 HUD experiments, Learn, and desktop attention services.

 Strategy-game engine, replay, projection, and tutorialization